 During the Scan

-The procedure generally takes 30–45 minutes.
+The scan takes 30-45 minutes.

 After the Scan

-Imaging Sequences Commonly Used
+Imaging Sequences Used

 Benefits of MRI Sternum